 - Workers contact the union and meet with a union organizer.

-- The LRB holds a secret ballot vote.
+- The NLLRB holds a secret ballot vote.
 Anyone who is in the bargaining unit the union applied to represent can vote.
-If the majority (50%+1) of workers who cast ballots vote to unionize, the union is certified.
+If at least 70 per cent of the bargaining unit votes, and the majority of workers who cast ballots vote to unionize, the union is certified.

 - The union will serve notice to your employer to begin bargaining your first contract.